FAQ about exchange studies

 What level of English is required?
 Should I submit a language certificate?

 No language certificate or language exam is required.
-However, Uppsala University expects exchange students to be able to communicate in English at least at the B2 level on the Common European Framework of Reference for Languages.
+However, Uppsala University expects exchange students to be proficient in English at least at the B2 level on the Common European Framework of Reference for Languages.
 You will be asked to evaluate your level of English in the application form.
 Your exchange coordinator at your home department might also be asked to confirm that you have at least a B2 level of English.

 More information